 An examination of major social problems of modern western society, including issues of racial conflict, war, civil rights, social movements, the mass media, crime and mental illness.
 The topics will vary from year to year depending upon the instructor's emphasis.
-Cross-credited with SOC 2322.
-Credit will not be awarded for both SWK 2322 and SOC 2322.
+Cross-credited with CRJ 2322 and SOC 2322.
+Only three credit hours will be awarded for CRJ 2322, SOC 2322, and SWK 2322.
 Spring.

-Prereauisite: None.
-Three semester hours
+Three semester hours.\\